 A study carried out by the Vegan Society over the course of 5 years looked into the effects of calcium in a vegan diet and found that vegans were more at risk of getting a bone fracture when compared to meat-eaters, pescatarians and vegetarians due to the result of lower calcium intake.
 These results changed when studying those on a vegan diet but regularly consuming 525mg of calcium per day as they were no longer in danger of increased risks.
 In taking extra precautions to ensure you are consuming enough calcium daily can truly ensure that you keep your body in a healthy state.

-Below we have included a list of foods that are calcium-rich and also super tasty!
-It’s a good idea to try and include these foods in your diet as much possible.
+Below we have included a list of foods that are vegan calcium sources and also super tasty!
+It’s a good idea to try and include these foods in your diet as much as possible.
 The mg figures given indicate mg of calcium per 100g food.

 Along with these raw ingredients, Tofu is also a brilliant source of calcium, providing 200-240mg Calcium per 100g.
 As a versatile ingredient, tofu can be used in several recipes including stir fries, barbecued dishes and soups.